christopherperezcortes/WRO-2026-Future-Engineers/README.md

 </div>

 **Role:** Programming and Electronics
-I started working at the **Robotics club** at the Escuela Normal Superior “Profr.
-Moisés Sáenz Garza” just a few months ago.
-I’m currently in my third year of middle school, and I’ve learned a lot about **electronics, programming, and 3D modeling**.
+I started working at the **Robotics Club** at the “Prof. Moisés Sáenz Garza” Teacher Training College just a few months ago.
+I took a crash course in robotics and was then selected to join the club.
+I’m currently in my third year of middle school and have learned a lot about **electronics, programming, and 3D modeling**.
+This is my first WRO tournament

 ---